The cohomological reduction method for computing n-dimensional cocyclic matrices: Introduction

 In particular, if $\D^{\phi:}{ \bar{B}(\Z[G])} \doble_K^F (hG,d)$ defines a homological model for $G$, then defines a cohomological model for $G$.
 This way, the set of groups for which a cohomological model is known includes those groups for which a homological model is known.
 Consequently, this method extends the homological reduction method described in \cite{AAFR08a}.

-Comparison with other methods already available for 2-cocycles shows that the cohomological reduction method often reduces both the number and size of the operations involved, excepting the case of the familiar homological reduction method of \cite{AAFR07}.
-In fact, the calculation of 2-cocycles coming from inflation involves the differential operator $d_2$ and the projection $F_1$, whereas the calculation of 2-cocycles coming from transgression involves $d_3$ and $F_2$.
-Accordingly, $d_2$, is needed for calculating $Im \; d^1$ (in fact, $d^1=d_2^*$), while $d_3$ is needed for calculating $Ker \; d^2$ (in fact, $d^2=d_3^*$) and $F_2^*$ constitutes the injection homomorphism from $cohG^2$ to $Hom(\bar{B}(\Z[G]),\Z_2)$.
-Thus the same information is required in the two procedures, though the cohomological reduction method is somehow more elegant than the homological reduction one (see the examples of Section 3 below).
-Nevertheless, at this point, it is noticeable that the cohomological reduction method provides a full basis for $n$-cocycles over $G$, for $n>2$, whereas the former homological reduction method of \cite{AAFR08a} provides a basis just for $2$-cocycles.

-We organize the paper as follows.
+The paper is organized as follows.
 In section 2 we describe the cohomological reduction method itself, that is, how to construct a full basis for $n$-cocycles over $G$ from a cohomological model $cohG$ for $G$.
-Section 3 is devoted to show several 2 and 3 dimensional examples, including the well-known cases of dihedral groups $D_{4t}$ and abelian groups $\Z_{2t}\times \Z_2$ and $\Z_t \times \Z_2^2$ for clarity.
+Section 3 is devoted to show several 2 and 3 dimensional examples, including the well-known cases of dihedral groups $D_{2t}$ and abelian groups $\Z_{2t}$, $\Z_{2t}\times \Z_2$ and $\Z_t \times \Z_2^2$ for clarity.
 All the calculations have been made with aid of some packages in Mathematica provided by the authors in \cite{AAFR06h,AAFR06i,AAFR06j}.
-The last section is devoted to conclusions and related works, such as the application of the method for constructing improper higher dimensional cocyclic Hadamard matrices.
+Some conclusions and future work is described in the last section.